How to Cancel Suddenlink in No Time

 Recognized for Increasing Legal Access, DoNotPay Helps You Navigate Bureaucracy

 One of our proudest moments was when our app received the 2020 Louis M. Brown Award for Legal Access by the American Bar Association.
-We strive to increase access to legal services to everyone who might need them but doesn’t have the resources to hire a lawyer.
+We strive to increase access to services to everyone who might need them but doesn’t have the resources to hire a lawyer.

 - Fighting speeding tickets